History of the Jews in Bukovina: Soviet occupation and Axis period

-One of the ghettos with a mostly Bukovinian Jewish population about which there is the most information in Wikipedia is Shargorod.
-The largest ghetto, about which there is also a great deal of information in Wikipedia, was the one in Mogilev-Podolski/Mohyliv-Podilskyi.

 An organization of Jews from Bukovina, known as Landsmannschaft, was founded in Tel Aviv in 1944 by Manfred Reifer.
 Bukovinian Jews living in the United States helped to create the Museum of Bukovinian Jewry in 2008.

-Traian Popovici and the Jews of Cernăuți
+Traian Popovici and the Jews of Cernăuți, and Other Interventions

 In 1941, the new governor announced his decision that all the Jews of Cernăuți must be deported to Transnistria.
 After talks with the governor, the latter agreed that Traian Popovici, the new mayor of Cernăuți under Romanian administration, would be allowed to nominate 200 Jews which were to be exempted.
 Unsatisfied with the modest concession, Popovici tried reaching Antonescu himself, this time arguing that Jews were of capital importance to Cernăuți's economy and requested a postponement until replacements could be found.
 As a result, he was allowed to expand the list, which covered 20,000 Jews in its final version.

 Traian Popovici is honored by Israel's Yad Vashem memorial as one of the Righteous Among the Nations, an honour given to non-Jews who behaved with heroism in trying to save Jews from the genocide of the Holocaust.

+Dorimedont Popovici, the uncle of Traian Popovici, the vice-president of the National Council of Bukovina, member of the Romanian parliament and cabinet minister, originally from the People's Party and then from the National Peasant Party, also intervened with Ion Antonescu for the stopping of the deportations of Jews from Bukovina and other things through a 74-page memorandum; there were also other similar interventions.
+Another major figure who intervened in favor of the stopping of the deportations of Jews to Transnistria was the Metropolitan of Bukovina, Tit Simedrea, as it was noted in the first major published book on the Holocaust in English, citing the Chief Rabbi of Romania, Alexandru Safran.
+Iuliu Maniu, the National Peasants' Party leader, condemned the deportations of Jews to Transnistria and he intervened to Ion Antonescu so that the latter would stop the deportations.